mathiasbynens/regenerate-unicode-properties/README.md

 ## Usage

-To get a list of supported properties, `require` it:
+To get a map of supported properties and their values:

 ```js
 const properties = require('regenerate-unicode-properties');